dotnet/designs/accepted/2022/FunctionPointers.md

 "System.Boolean(System.String(System.Int32))" | `delegate*<delegate*<int, string>, bool>`

 ### `FullName` and `AssemblyQualifiedName` properties
 Returns `null`.
-This is a simplification that avoids a [type name grammar update](https://docs.microsoft.com/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) that would need to include grammar for custom modifiers as well as supporting  `Type.GetType()`, `Assembly.GetType()` and any other similar APIs that parse those strings in order to construct a function pointer from it.
+This is a simplification that avoids a [type name grammar update](https://learn.microsoft.com/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) that would need to include grammar for custom modifiers as well as supporting  `Type.GetType()`, `Assembly.GetType()` and any other similar APIs that parse those strings in order to construct a function pointer from it.

 Support for a grammar update is possible in the future, with a minimal breaking change here.

 Note that this property is already nullable and does return `null` in open generic parameters cases as well.

 ### `Name` property
-Returns `String.Empty()`.
-Any other syntax here is somewhat arbitrary, and since the property is not nullable, the empty string seems fine unless a compelling reason is found.
+Returns `string.Empty`.
+Any other syntax here is somewhat arbitrary, and since the property is not nullable, the empty string seems fine unless a compelling reason is found to add a syntax.

 Other options discussed include "`*()`" and "`*(comma_for_each_parameter)`".
 Consider that generics do not provide parameter type information either:
 ```cs